Courses

 Introduction to the primary concepts of cell biology and the fundamentals of genetics as they relate to the diversity, structure, and function of organisms.

 Integrates topics across the biology-chemistry interface: concepts of cell biology, fundamentals of genetics related to diversity, structure, and function of organisms.
-Prerequisite: CH 121N with a grade of C- or better, concurrent enrollment CH 123.
+Co-requisite: CH 123.
+Prerequisite: CH 121N with minimum grade "C-".

 A phylogenetic perspective on the origin, evolution, and function of vertebrate anatomy and how vertebrate evolution is reflected in human anatomy.
 Prerequisites: (BI 111N, ES 270N or MS 102N) and (BI 112N or BI 211N)